-North Wet Notes

-Advanced Tuning - Beyond the Numbers

-The North Sails J/105 Tuning Guide is very refined, and has been used to the letter to win many events.
+The North Sails J-105 Tuning Guide is very refined, and has been used to the letter to win many events.
+In fact both the 2000 and 2001 North American Champions use the Quick Tuning Guide as their bible.
 However, understanding the fundamental concepts of how tuning affects the rig and sails is important to be able to check that the settings are right for your boat, as well as customizing your own tuning numbers for your sailing style.
 Keeping good records is the key.
 Keep a Wet Notes pad on your boat and record your rig settings, wind speed, sea state, and your speed and pointing relative to other boats.
 This will help you to see what is working best for you and fine tune your own numbers.